tokers/lua-resty-http2/README.markdown

 local ok, err = send(ctx, data)
 ```

-* `preread_size`, a Lua number which influences the peer's initial send window size (advertise through the SETTINGS frame);
+* `preread_size`, a Lua number which influences the peer's initial send window size (advertise through the SETTINGS frame), default is 65535;

-* `max_concurrent_stream`, a Lua number which limits the max concurrent streams in a HTTP/2 session;
+* `max_concurrent_stream`, a Lua number which limits the max concurrent streams in a HTTP/2 session, default is 128;

+* `max_frame_size`, a Lua number which limits the max frame size that peer can send, default is 16777215.

 * `prepare_request`, a Lua function, which is used to generate the pending HTTP request headers and request body, it will be called like: